example42/Example42-tutorials/slides/PuppetTutorial/08_ResourcesReference.md

 Puppet has native types to manage users and groups, allowing easy addition, modification and removal.
 Here are the main arguments of the **user** type:

     user { 'joe':
         # (namevar) The user name
-        name      => 'joe,
+        name      => 'joe',
         # The user's status: 'present','absent','role'
         ensure    => 'present',
         # The user's  id
         uid       => '1001',
         # The user's primary group id
         gid       => '1001',
         # Eventual user's secondary groups (use array for many)
         groups    => [ 'admins' , 'developers' ],
         # The user's password.
 As it appears in /etc/shadow
         # Use single quotes to avoid unanted evaluation of $* as variables
         password  => '$6$ZFS5JFFRZc$FFDSvPZSSFGVdXDlHe…',
         # Typical users' attributes
         shell     => '/bin/bash',
         home      => '/home/joe',
         mode      => '0644',